sknepneklab/ABPTutorial/c++/README.md

-If the cppmd module has been properly installed, the output of the previous line should looks like:
+If the cppmd module has been properly installed, the output of the previous line should look like:

 ```python
 <box Lx = 10 Ly = 10